JCoulter85/jc_web/README.md

 - $ `ng build --prod`

-This will create the information in the `JC_Web\dist` folder that will need to copy and pasted into the `json-server\public` folder.
+This will create the information in the `JC_Web\dist` folder that will need to copy and pasted into the `json-server\public` folder (All of the content _within the `JC_web\dist` folder_.
+There should be a total of 17 files).
 This will update all the old content and bring the web app up to date. *Kind of important so please do not forget to do so.*

 ## Optional Commands